SamvsP4K/Mars_Info/README.md

-# Mars_Info
+# Mars Info Webscraping

-Collecting Information on Mars
+A test of webscraping techniques to find information about Mars.